-• During a special enrollment period.
+- During your initial enrollment period (the month you are notified about the end of your premium-free health insurance and the following 7 months); or - During the annual general enrollment period (January 1 through March 31 of each year); or - During a special enrollment period.
 You can enroll at any time while you are working, covered under an employer group health plan, still have a disabling impairment, or during the 8-month period that begins with the first full month after your employment or group health plan coverage ends, whichever occurs first.

-For Prescription Drug coverage (Part D), you may enroll (or change plans) during the annual coordinated election period (November 15 through December 31 of each year).
+For Part D, you may enroll (or change plans) during the annual coordinated election period (October 15 through December 7 each year).
+The effective date for the enrollment is January 1 of the upcoming year.
+There also will be special enrollment periods for some situations.